 Here are eight reasons why Seattle would do well to stay off—and other Cascadian cities might consider getting off—the impact fee train.

-1. Buildings don’t poop, ride buses, picnic in parks, or have school-age kids.
+1. Buildings don’t poop, ride buses, picnic in parks, or spawn school-age kids.

 Homebuilders are not sorcerers who beget humans to fill their buildings.
 They build because existing humans need houses and will pay for them.
 The act of constructing a new home in a city doesn’t create the need for public services, the people who live in it do.
 Blaming homebuilders for the expense of an electrical power grid makes as much sense as blaming farmers—because they grow the food that people digest—for the expense of a city sewer system.
 That is, zero sense.
 What makes total sense is asking all community members to help pay for the amenities and services we all use, and taxing homebuilding just like any other business—both of which most cities already do (see notes).
 But those who nevertheless trumpet impact fees because “growth should pay for growth” are wasting their breath anyway, because the fees won’t come out of developers’ pockets.
 They’ll pass on the costs or they won’t build.
 Unfortunately either way, it’s bad news for affordability in housing-short cities.